 # 2: Blog Less

 Another option is simply to blog less.
 Slow down your posting frequency.
 Instead of blogging three to seven times per week, blog once per week.
 Do that for a few months and reassess the situation.
 This will free up a lot of your time.
+If necessary, revert to blogging once per month!

 It’s still better to publish good quality posts less often, rather than publishing badly-written articles that are too short and don’t contribute anything new to your industry’s online conversation.